Discoveren/diwa-bakery/README.md

 # [Diwa](https://discoveren.github.io/diwa-bakery/)

-"Welcome to Diwa, a culinary haven in London where we invite you to embark on a flavorful journey through the Philippines, showcasing traditional dishes crafted with passion and authenticity."
+"Welcome to Diwa, a culinary haven in London where we invite you to embark on a flavourful journey through the Philippines, showcasing traditional dishes crafted with passion and authenticity."

 This project was created using HTML, CSS and JavaScript.